asukakenji/151a48667a3852a43a2028024ffc102e/README.md

 - Write a connection pool for Task Queue.
 - Orchestra to make the tiers to be-born if down.
 - Implement Branch-and-Bound to support more locations, and use less memory, and use shorter execution time.
-- Use the Golang `"context"` mechanism (new feature) to limit the runtime of each task.
+- Use the Golang `"context"` mechanism to limit the runtime of each task.

 TODO: Write this